PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 :::

 ## Lab 3: Validating input to forms
-The file [lab-03-form-validation.html](static-files/lab-03-form-validation.html) contains a form users can use to enter information about a new account to be created.
+The file <a href="static-files/lab-03-form-validation.html" target="_blank">lab-03-form-validation.html</a> contains a form users can use to enter information about a new account to be created.
 Your task is to write JavaScript code validating the data entered in the form when the user submits it according to the following validation rules:

 * The email field must contain the `@` symbol.
 * The first password field must contain at least 8 characters.
 * The second password field must be equal to the first password field.

-If something is wrong, display the error messages on the screen (in the HTML code, it is not OK to use the `alert()` function).
-Otherwise (if everything is valid), just let the form be submitted (so the server receives it, although no server exists in this case).
+If something is wrong, display the error messages on the screen (in the HTML code; it is not OK to use the `alert()` function).
+Otherwise (if everything is valid), just let the form be submitted (so the server receives it, although in this case, no server exists).

 Some DOM functionalities you might find helpful: